TYoung922/redux_tutorial/README.md

 In addition when +3 is pushed it changes the colore of the counter to green and when the -2 is pushed it is changed to red.
 I added a button that when clicked changes the sign_in state.
 When this new button is pushed the information changes revealing a new one.

+like most servers once everything is downloaded and all packages are added simply run npm start and it should all work for you.

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).